Discrimination and Harassment

 Prevention of Sexual Harassment

-To do our part, Gap Inc.’s Supplier Sustainability team is working with our suppliers in India — covering over 100,000 workers — to help them build an environment where they clearly define and implement policies on Prevention of Sexual Harassment (POSH) and create an Internal Complaints Committee, both of which are required under Indian law, though inadequately enforced.
-We aim to help our suppliers raise awareness among both male and female employees about this issue, and about their rights and responsibilities under the Sexual Harassment of Women at the Workplace (Prevention, Prohibition and Redressal) Act of 2013.
+To do our part, in 2018, Gap Inc.’s Supplier Sustainability team worked with our suppliers in India.
+We helped them build an environment where they clearly define and implement policies on Prevention of Sexual Harassment (POSH) and create an Internal Complaints Committee, both of which are required under local law.
+Our aim was to help our suppliers raise awareness about this issue and the rights and responsibilities of male and female employees, including managers.